-- 16) Loosen the mounting screw indicated in Figure 5 so that the aluminum radiator can be slid under the aluminum tab.
+- 13) Install the aluminum tab onto the screw at the bottom of the 10 meter loading coil where the aluminum jumper is also connected.
+Loosen the mounting nut for the jumper and install one end of the tab onto the screw and reinstall the nut.
+This tab will make the connection from the coil to the radiator tube.
+Slide a hose clamp onto the aluminum radiator.
 Slide the aluminum radiator tube until it contacts the mounting screw that was just loosened.
-Tighten the mounting screw.
-Do not over-tighten this screw or you may BREAK the fiberglass form.
-Slide the last hose clamp over the tab and tighten the hose clamp to firmly attach the loading assembly to the aluminum radiator. - 17) Double check the tightness of all the hardware you installed and then mount the antenna on the short temporary tuning mast 6-8 feet above the ground. - 18) Tune the antenna as discussed in the next section. - 19) Mount the antenna in the final location.
+Slide the hose clamp over the tab and tighten the hose clamp to firmly attach the loading assembly to the aluminum radiator. - 14) Double check the tightness of all the hardware you installed and then mount the antenna on the short temporary tuning mast 6-8 feet above the ground. - 15) Tune the antenna as discussed in the next section. - 16) Mount the antenna in the final location.
 Slight re-tuning may be necessary.